Neos-codes/OS/README.md

 P1_Shell: Project 1, a Shell for Linux/Unix, with pipes, built-in functions and many other functions.

-Wrote by Fabián Cid, Rodolfo Fariña y Pablo Furet in C++.
+Wrote by Fabián Cid, Rodolfo Fariña & Pablo Furet in C++.

 October, 2020.